Author has written 25 stories for The Music Man.

 Who am I?

-I'm a stereotypical soprano, real-life ingenue, and generally so sweet-and-innocent that it'll make you sick. ;)
+I'm a stereotypical soprano, real-life ingenue, and generally so sweet-and-innocent that it'll make you sick. ;) Or maybe just the last four words are more accurate. idk.

 My fandom of choice is the one that brought me to this website in the first place, The Music Man.
 I've been inventing the story of Harold and Marian's happily-ever-after in my head since before I even knew what fanfiction was, and the fics that I'm writing now are often at least in part based on those vague ideas.
 All of my stories are based in the universe of the original movie made in 1962 (which happens to be one of my favorite movies of all time) if you're wondering!